abpframework/abp/docs/en/Emailing.md

 Sending emails is implemented by the standard `SmtpClient` class ([see](https://docs.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient)) by default.
 The implementation class is the `SmtpEmailSender`.
 This class also expose the `ISmtpEmailSender` service (in addition to the `IEmailSender`).

-Most of the time you want to directly use the `ISmtpEmailSender` to make your code provider independent.
-However, if you want to create an `SmtpClient` easily with the same email settings, you can inject the `ISmtpEmailSender` and use its `BuildClientAsync` method to obtain a `SmtpClient` object and send the email yourself.
+Most of the time you want to directly use the `IEmailSender` to make your code provider independent.
+However, if you want to create an `SmtpClient` object with the same email settings, you can inject the `ISmtpEmailSender` and use its `BuildClientAsync` method to obtain a `SmtpClient` object and send the email yourself.

 ## Queueing Emails / Background Jobs